 The Plan tab shows a graphical representation of the benefit progression depending upon the values you entered in the data entry field below.
-Under the graph there is a drop-down box that allows you select which year is to be displayed below with the data entry fields.
+Under the graph, there is a drop-down box that allows you to select which year is to be displayed below with the data entry fields.

 If you are currently working on a past or future year data , clicking on the Today button will take you back to the current month/week/year.